 Including more iron in your diet is a smart place to start, but it isn’t guaranteed to be enough to treat iron deficiency anemia.
 In such cases, oral iron supplements are typically the best treatment path to follow.

-If you’re on the lookout for a natural iron supplement that minimizes these side effects and provides better absorption, you may want to check out Ferosom Forte.
+If you’re on the lookout for a non constipating iron supplement that also provides better absorption, you may want to check out Ferosom Forte.

 This iron supplement has been designed to treat iron deficiency anemia with both efficiency and comfort in mind.
-Or, if you would prefer it in flavored form, these iron sachets have a refreshing berry taste and are packed with vitamins B6, B12, C, and D.
+If you prefer your iron supplement in flavored form, these iron sachets have a refreshing berry taste and are packed with vitamins B6, B12, C, and D. Iron with vitamin c is known to help increase absoprtion and is a notable antioxidant that is key to include into your daily intake.

 Many thanks for reading our article on iron deficiency and menstruation.
 Hopefully, you’ve found the answers you were searching for!